Velenka

 Velenka is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

+Etymology

+The initial name of the village was Veleň.
+The name was derived from the personal name Velen, meaning "Velen's (court)".
+To distinguish it from the nearby village of Veleň, the diminutive form Veleňka began to be used, which was then simplified to Velenka.

 Geography

 Velenka is located about 11 km southwest of Nymburk and 25 km east of Prague.
 It lies in a flat landscape in the Central Elbe Table.

 History

 The first written mention of Velenka is from 1352, when it belonged to the Poděbrady estate.
 From 1616 until the establishment of an independent municipality in 1850, it was part of the Brandýs estate, owned by the royal chamber.

 Transport

 The D11 motorway (part of European route E67) from Prague to Hradec Králové passes through the municipality.

 Sights

 The main landmark of Velenka is the Church of Saint Peter ad Vincula.
 It is a Baroque church from 1734, designed by Kilian Ignaz Dientzenhofer.